National Association for Gun Rights: National Foundation for Gun Rights

 Also in response to the proposed San Jose legislation, policy director Hannah Hill defined the organization's stance on the origin of the right to bear arms.
-Hill asserted that the right is "God-given," though did not specify which god, of the many thousands that San Jose residents and America citizens believe in.
-She also did not provide any scriptural support or statement from a god for a right to bear arms.
+Hill asserted that the right is "God-given" and the ordnance would be unconstitutional.

 "If the San Jose City Council actually votes to impose this ridiculous tax on the Constitutional right to gun ownership, our message is clear and simple: see you in court," Brown said.

 The National Foundation for Gun Rights filed an amicus brief in the U.S. Supreme Court on July 20, 2021 challenging New York’s permit laws, which prohibit concealed carry without a permit – but deny permits unless the applicant can demonstrate a “special” need to carry a gun (which does not include a general desire for self-defense, according to state courts).
 As a result, ordinary citizens are functionally prohibited from exercising their Second Amendment right to bear arms.

 NFGR’s amicus brief argues that the Second Amendment is NOT a second-class right — as state legislatures, lower federal courts, and even the Supreme Court itself have treated it — and that the right to public carry is protected by the Second Amendment as understood by the Founders.